Dragos-Lup/Dragos-Lup.github.io/gamedev.typ

   dates: dates-helper(start-date: "May 2022", end-date: "September 2024"),
 )
 - Prioritized full stack development for the existing company website and database systems.
-- Optimized the company website back end, creating improvements that enhanced load times by 200%.
+- Optimized the company website backend, creating improvements that reduced load times by 200%.
-- Created an intuitive data input system that streamlined the workflow for teams, improving efficiency.
+- Created an intuitive data input system that improved efficiency in team workflows.

 == Activities and Awards